 What does the test include?

-The scenario is a passage, of different lengths, which places the candidate in a dilemma that could occur during their studies or residency.
-The test is written with the aim of describing as close to a real life situations as possible, so that the candidate can imagine himself in the scene, facing the dilemma.
+The scenario is a passage of different lengths, which places the candidate in a dilemma that could occur during their studies or residency.
+The test is written with the aim of describing as close to real life situations as possible, so that the candidate can imagine themselves in the scene, facing the dilemma.
 The SJT UKCAT tries to display the most important and most relevant situations that a doctor encounters.

-Read the scenario carefully, consider your role in the scenario and pay attention to the other characters taking part- possibly colleagues, supervisors, patients, patient's families etc.
+Read the scenario carefully, consider your role in the scenario and pay attention to the other characters taking part, such as colleagues, supervisors, patients, patient’s families etc.

-You are a doctor, talking to a parent who has come to the ER to pick up his son, who has been brought in drugged and unconscious from a party.
+You are a doctor.
+You are talking to a parent who has come to the ER to pick up his son who has been brought in drugged and unconscious from a party.